Muskegon Community College: Further developments

+Muskegon Community College identified the art and music programs for upgrades as part of its Facilities Master Plan.
+After years of planning, the 85,000 square foot Art and Music Building opened to students on August 26, 2019.
+The $9 million renovation project transformed the vacated Applied Technology Building into a state-of-the-art facility supporting the educational pursuits of arts and music as well as relocating the Automotive Program to a separate and adjacent space.

 Campus

 The campus is located on the northwest corner of Marquette Ave. and Quarterline Rd., near the boundary of Muskegon, Michigan and Muskegon Township, Michigan.
 It extends westward towards Harvey Street along U.S. Highway 31, where the Muskegon Area Career Technical Center is located.
 University Park Golf Course, the only community college-owned golf course in the State of Michigan, opened in 1968 and is located across from the main campus at the northeast corner of the intersection.

 The Academic Complex was designed by Alden B. Dow.
 It features an enclosed court and two wings, with Four-Mile Creek flowing underneath.

 The 111 acre campus includes the Technology Building, the Hendrik Meijer Library & Information Technology Center (opened January 2006), the Bartels-Rode Gymnasium, the Frauenthal Foundation Fine Arts Center with the Overbrook Theater and Art Gallery, the Stevenson Center for Higher Education, the Science Center, the Health and Wellness Center, and an Art Building.

 The main building has three levels: Level 1 is at ground level.
 Level 2 is below it.
 Level 3 is at the bottom.